Boskicl/bots/README.md

   - Can send a Like+Comment on a picture or pictures
 ### Facebook bot
   - Log into a profile you specify
+  - Go to Events
+  - WORKING ON POST 'Happy Birthday'
+### Stock Scraper
+  - Go to pull price data of your choice
+  - Added a SQL feature where you will be able to send price/other variables to database